vazqueztomas/turf-backend/README.md

 - improve funtions and modularization
 - improve races upsert logic
 - check if we can add multiples horses [resolved, multiple horses cannot be added due to constraints issues]
+- add detection for the new race in race_id assignment